sfraney/recipe-book/content/recipes/butter-rosemary-chicken-and-cauliflower-bake.md

 - This stays intentionally light and roast-like rather than creamy.
 - If you want a touch more richness without cheese, a spoon or two of cream stirred into the cauliflower before baking works well.

+## Impression

+This was pretty good.
+Just enough for 4 people for dinner.
+In the oven, it seemed that it was still wet, but it wasn't too bad.
+A little less stock would probably be good, though.